Geometric Ramsey Interferometry with a Tripod Scheme

 Finally, we check the geometrical nature of the matter-wave splitter, searching for time-independent behavior by either compressing or inflating the temporal sequence of the matter-wave splitter.
-We show in Fig. \ref{Figure4} the deviation $\Delta \theta \equiv \theta_{exp}-\pi/2$ of the polar angle of the dark-state coherent superposition after the first $\pi/2$-pulse, as a function of the temporal standard deviation of the Gaussian pulses $\sigma_t$.
+For instance, the first $\pi/2$ pulse will rotate the initial $\ket{D_2}\equiv\ket{3}$ by a polar angle $\theta=\pi/2$ into the equatorial plane in the Bloch sphere representation.
+We show in Fig. \ref{Figure4} the deviation $\Delta \theta = \theta_{exp}-\pi/2$ of the experimentally measured polar angle $\theta_{exp}$, as a function of the temporal standard deviation of the Gaussian pulses $\sigma_t$.
 When the duration of the pulse sequence is within $3\ \mu \mathrm{s}<\sigma_t <15\ \mu \mathrm{s}$, the deviation is in agreement with a null value, indicating a time-independent geometric matter-wave splitter.
-For $\sigma_t <3\ \mu \mathrm{s}$, the non-zero deviation indicates that the pulse sequence is not fully adiabatic.
+For $\sigma_t <3\ \mu \mathrm{s}$, the nonzero deviation indicates that the pulse sequence is not fully adiabatic.
 For $\sigma_t >15\ \mu \mathrm{s}$, the adiabatic approximation is fulfilled, but $\hat{w}$ becomes too small with respect to the spin-orbit and kinetic terms of Eq. (\ref{Hamiltonian}), leading to a breakdown of the approximation of our model given by Eq. (\ref{unitaryT}) \cite{Chetan2022AtomtronicDDT}.
-We used $\sigma_t=2.5\ \mu$s in the experiment in order to reduce the length of the pulse sequence as a trade-off between non-adiabaticity and effects of thermal dispersion.
+We use $\sigma_t=2.5\ \mu$s in the experiment in order to reduce the length of the pulse sequence as a trade-off between nonadiabaticity and effects of thermal dispersion.
+Under this condition, we check that the spontaneous emission is weak, which is a good indication that the adiabatic approximation remains correct; for more details see Ref. \cite{SM}.